hainegroup/oceanspy/CONTRIBUTING.rst

     git commit -m "Commit message describing your edits"

-   NOTE: You can use multiple commits, and repeat 8 and 9 multiple times.
+   You can use multiple commits, and repeat 8 and 9 multiple times.

 10. To push your branch and update your GitHub copy of ``oceanspy``, use the command